 Designing with VR

 When a user puts on a pair of VR goggles they’re immediately immersed in a simulated digital environment.
 Head movement is tracked, so what the user sees matches that movement.
 It’s in this virtual space that designers can import their CAD models, and the user is then able to visually interact with full-scale, 3D simulations of these models.
 At Veryday we’ve found VR to be a valuable tool for helping disseminate research insights and for communicating designs to clients and customers.
-An immersive VR experience allows for fast and efficient capture of stakeholder feedback early in the development process, greatly improving the quality of design research data while minimizing costs and time invested.

 A valuable communication tool